Pearl Lagoon: History

 Pearl Lagoon, along with the eastern half of present-day Nicaragua, was a British protectorate from 1655 until 1860, a period when the region was called the Mosquito Coast.

 In the period before 1894, eastern Nicaragua was a British protectorate, ruled through a line of Miskito kings.
 About a century ago, Pearl Lagoon was considered to be the second capital of the Moskitian Kingdom when the last Miskito King took up residence in the town of Pearl City, the capital of the municipality.

 At that time, Pearl Lagoon was called "the Granada of the Mosquitia" by one of the conquistadores of the Pacific Coast because of its beauty and the booming ship traffic.

-An 18th century cannon situated on the municipality wharf of Pearl Lagoon has an inscription commemorating battles between liberal and conservative factions.
+An 18th-century cannon situated on the municipality wharf of Pearl Lagoon has an inscription commemorating battles between liberal and conservative factions.
 The cannon was never fired in anger, it was used only for celebrations.

 Culture

 Most of the inhabitants are Creole, but a large number of Miskito, Mestizo and some Garifuna are also present.
 The Mestizo people started migrating in the late 90s, some from the city of El Rama and some from the northern part of the municipality of Pearl Lagoon.

-Similar to Bluefields, May Pole is a big celebration among the people.
-Now within the same month of May, people from all over the municipality would come together in the community of Pearl Lagoon to celebrate and share their different cultures and traditions.
+May Pole is an important cultural celebration in Pearl Lagoon, as in Bluefields, is observed during May.
+The event brings together residents from across the municipality and includes expressions of local cultural traditions.

 The main communities are Haulover, Kakabila, Marshall Point, Pearl Lagoon, Orinoco, La Fe, Raitipura, Brown Bank, Tasbapauni, Set Net Point, Wawashan, San Vicente, Awas and Pedregal.